-The application process for students wishing to study at the college from September 2023 is now open.
-You can register and complete your college application here.
+The application process for students wishing to study at the college from September 2023 is now closed.

-Fully completed applications (including Personal Statement / Career Aspiration documents) must be submitted electronically by Tuesday 28 February 2023 for consideration for a place at the college.
+Fully completed applications (including Personal Statement / Career Aspiration documents) must have been submitted electronically by Tuesday 28 February 2023 (23.59 deadline) for consideration for a place at the college.